Honda CRF250F - Modifications

-On the left it's bolted to the frame bracket in the stock position.
+In the left picture, it's bolted to the frame bracket in the stock position.

-On the right, I moved it to the inboard side of the bracket, for protection.
+In the right picture, I moved it to the inboard side of the bracket, for protection.

 The right side with the nice air box cover is done; no Kydex panel is necessary.